 Chef Bruce Ucán and Anne Shadle of the Mayan Café opened their most recent venture, Mayan Street Food on August 18, 2017.
 A food truck serving street food originating from Chef Ucán’s native Yucatan peninsula, the truck is the exclusive food partner of Gravely Brewing Co.
 Located at 514 Baxter Avenue, Gravely is Louisville’s only brewery and music venue serving up both craft beer and craft music.

 Owners Nathaniel Gravely & Cory Buenning sought out Mayan Café as their food partner for its strong reputation of quality food and local sourcing as well as Ucán’s start as a food truck in 1996, arguably the first food truck in Louisville.
 Buenning and Gravely are brothers-in-law and Shadle and Ucán are brother and sisters-in-law, so they all share the value of building solid family businesses.
-The food truck is open for service Monday through Saturday evenings and serves a variety of snacks, tacos and salbutes, Mayan puffy tacos.
-Commonwealth Cure, a local smoked meat company, cooks from the truck on Sundays, bringing a meat-centric switch up for Sunday “funkday.”
+The food truck is open for service Monday through Sunday evenings and serves a variety of snacks, tacos and salbutes, Mayan puffy tacos.

 Says Chef Ucán